 1. Farallon Islands — San Francisco, CA

-A trip to Northern California offers the chance to see the great migration of the gray whales.
+A trip to Northern California offers the chance to see the great migration of gray whales.
 The best whale-watching spot exists about 25 miles offshore in the Gulf of the Farallones.
 The Farallon Islands National Wildlife Refuge is home to a wide variety of marine life and also boasts the largest seabird breeding colony within the continental United States.
 A good way to see them is on a tour with the non-profit Oceanic Society, where part of the fee goes towards supporting conservation efforts.
 The warmest time to venture on a whale-watching tour is from September to October when the blue whales make their journey.
 However, the peak time to spot a whale happens in mid-January or mid-March — depending on whether the whales are migrating north or south.

 2. Point Lobos — Monterey Bay, CA

 No matter what time of year, humpback and blue whales can both be seen in migration on the Monterey coast.
 However, the best moments to catch a glimpse of the gentle giants are between mid-December and April.
 Along the coastline, visit Point Lobos State Natural Reserve to see the whales migrate past Pinnacle Point.
 Point Lobos is known for being “the greatest meeting of land and sea in the world.”
 Point Lobos is a three-mile drive south from the seaside city of Carmel.
 Occasionally, you can see more rare types of whales in migration, including the minke whale, beaked whale, and fin whale.

 3. Highway One — Big Sur, CA